dmno-dev/dmno-gh-action/README.md

 - `emit-env-vars`: Whether to emit environment variables, defaults to true
 - `output-vars`: Whether to also provide the variables in the output, defaults to false
-- `skip-regex`: The regex to skip config for, defaults to empty string
+- `skip-regex`: The regular expression to skip config for, defaults to empty string
 - `skip-cache`: Whether to skip the cache, defaults to false
 - `clear-cache`: Whether to clear the cache, defaults to false